immuntasir/immuntasir.github.io/_pages/about.md

     <section class="about-section">
       <h2>About Me</h2>
       <div class="about-content">
-        <p>I am a <strong>Ph.D. candidate</strong> in Computer Science at the <strong>University of Illinois Urbana-Champaign</strong>, advised by Dr. Ismini Lourentzou, with an expected graduation in May 2026.
-My research focuses on <strong>trustworthy and multi-modal machine learning</strong>, with interests in vision-language models, grounded response generation, and conversational AI.</p>
+        <p>I am a **Ph.D. candidate** in Computer Science at the **University of Illinois Urbana-Champaign** (Siebel School of Computing and Data Science), advised by Dr. Ismini Lourentzou.
+My research focuses on **trustworthy and multi-modal foundation models**, specifically aiming to advance the robustness and real-world reliability of foundation models.
+I specialize in addressing fundamental weaknesses in AI systems, such as failures under long-tail distributions, adversarial interactions, and missing inputs, to build models that are safe, grounded, and technically rigorous.
+My research has been published in premier venues, including **CVPR**, **NeurIPS**, **EMNLP**, **WACV**, and **CIKM**.</p>

-        <p>I specialize in building robust AI models that can handle missing information, mitigate adversarial attacks, and defend against harmful or malicious content.
-My experience includes internships at <strong>Google DeepMind</strong> on the Gemini App team and three summers at <strong>IBM Research (Almaden Lab)</strong>.</p>
+        <p>I have significant industry research experience, most recently as a Intern at **Google DeepMind** on the **Gemini App** team.
+Previously, I spent three summers at **IBM Research (Almaden Lab)**, where my work on human-in-the-loop learning resulted in two U.S. patents and multiple publications.
+I co-led the winning team for the **Amazon NOVA AI Challenge**, developing methodologies for LLM safety and code security that led to publications at **NeurIPS 2025** and **EMNLP 2025**.
+Earlier, I was part of a finalist team in the **Amazon Alexa Prize TaskBot Challenge 2**, contributing to the design of a multimodal conversational agent deployed to thousands of users.</p>

-        <p>I am the co-lead of the winning team for the <strong>2025 Amazon Nova AI Challenge</strong>, where we developed models that are robust against malicious prompts and reliably generate code secure against Common Weakness Enumerations (CWEs).
-Additionally, I was part of a finalist team in the <strong>Amazon Alexa Prize TaskBot Challenge 2</strong>.</p>
+        <p>Previously, I earned my **M.S. in Computer Science** from **Virginia Tech** and my **B.Sc. in Computer Science & Engineering** from the **University of Dhaka**.
+My technical expertise spans large language models, vision-language models, and robust ML, backed by strong technical skills in Python, C, and full-stack development.</p>

         <div class="research-interests">
           <h3>Research Interests</h3>
           <ul>
-            <li>Trustworthy Machine Learning</li>
+            <li>Trustworthy ML</li>
             <li>Vision-Language Models</li>
             <li>Adversarial Robustness</li>
             <li>Conversational AI</li>